About Wyoming Inventors

-However, most of the patents from 1790 - Present are available as a scanned image on the USPTO web site.
-If it is a pre-1976 patent, the only information visible will be patent number and patent classification.
+However, most of the patents from 1790 to the present are available as a scanned image on the USPTO web site.
+If it's a pre-1976 patent, the only information visible will be patent number and patent classification.
 New or old, to see the actual patent with drawings, click on the Images button at the top of the screen.

 What is an Assignee?

 The assignee is the organization or person to whom the inventor transferred the legal rights to the patent.
 The assignee is generally -- but not always -- the inventor's employer.
 This database identifies the assignee at the time the patent was granted.
 The PTRC has alternative resources to determine any assignment changes since issuance.

 Why do some patent numbers have letters before them?